Prince of Wales Theatre

 Significance

 The Prince of Wales Theatre opened in 1984 as a replacement of the town’s former theatre, The Forum (originally the Hippodrome Theatre).
 Part of a large town centre complex, the theatre itself sited between the Market Hall, which is now vacant, and a large car park which was closed due to structural concerns.
-The building is owned by Cannock Chase District Council and is currently operated by a charitable leisure trust.
+The building is owned by Cannock Chase District Council and was operated by a charitable leisure trust.

 Why is this theatre at risk?